 Status & Expected Family Contribution

-Students will be notified of their CRRSAA emergency relief grant by email to their poets.whittier.edu address.
-Students will be required to complete the HEERF II Response Form embedded in the email to accept the funds and choose the delivery method.
-Students will be given the option to apply their grant to any outstanding tuition balance.
+Students were notified of their CRRSAA emergency relief grant by email to their poets.whittier.edu address.
+Students were required to complete the HEERF II Response Form embedded in the email to accept the funds and choose the delivery method.
+Students were given the option to apply their grant to any outstanding tuition balance.